ucdavis-bioinformatics-training/2020-Genome_Assembly_Workshop/busco/busco.md

         --------------------------------------------------
 ```

 This isolate had previously been identified as *Mycoplasma ovipneumoniae* and Busco has identified it as part of the Mycoplasmatales family.
 The assembly looks like it captured almost all of the single copy genes.
 If we look into the Busco folders we can find some additional interesting information about the genome.
-Note that because this sample was a prokaryote Busco used [Prodigal](https://github.com/hyattpd/Prodigal) to do gene prediction instead of Augustus.
+Note that because this sample was a prokaryote Busco used, [Prodigal](https://github.com/hyattpd/Prodigal) to do gene prediction instead of Augustus.

-Alternatively we can also look through the BUSCO database and specify the lineage directly if we have a good identification for the sample, this will cause BUSCO to run more quickly:
+Rather than use BUSCO's auto-lineage selection, we can also look through the BUSCO database and specify the lineage directly if we have a good identification for the sample.
+This will cause BUSCO to run more quickly:

 ```bash
 busco --list-datasets